 The first season of the Kenneth Branagh Theatre Company promises a year of unmissable theatre.

-The productions include The Winter’s Tale, Harlequinade, The Painkiller, Romeo & Juliet and The Entertainer.
+The productions include The Winter’s Tale, Harlequinade, All on Her Own, The Painkiller, Romeo & Juliet and The Entertainer.

 February 24, 2015